 Engineering and IT Community

-Our Engineering and IT Community is for future engineers and IT professionals studying an undergraduate degree at the University of Melbourne.
+For future engineers and IT professionals studying an undergraduate degree at the University of Melbourne.

 About the Engineering and IT Community